 There are different types of delusional disorders

-There are delusional disorders that are “non-bizarre,” meaning they could happen in real life, and “bizarre,” meaning they could not.
-Some examples of delusional disorders are:
+There are delusional disorders that are “non-bizarre,” meaning they could occur in real life, and “bizarre,” meaning they could not.
+Some examples of delusional disorders include:

-- A belief that another person, usually someone of higher social or economic status, is in love with the person.
+- Erotomanic delusios: a false belief that another person, usually someone of higher social or economic status, is in love with the person.

 - Grandiose delusions are a belief that a person has great talent, discovery, self-worth or knowledge.

 - Delusional jealousy is the consistent belief that one’s partner is unfaithful.

 - Delusions based on bodily perceptions, functions, sensations or the overwhelming feeling the person is sick or has some physical defect with no evidence of genuine symptoms.